Yema (watch): 1986 - North Pole Mission

-1988 - Yema gets acquired by Seiko

-In 1988, Yema was bought by Seiko Watch Corporation of Japan.

-2004 - Yema gets acquired again

-Later in 2004, Louis Eric Beckensteiner bought Yema.

-2009 - Innovative watch movement and Yema gets acquired yet again
+2009 - MBP 1000 watch movement

 Yema designed a new proprietary watch movement: the MBP 1000.
 Equipped with a bidirectional oscillating mass mounted on ball bearings, they allowed a fast reassembly and a power reserve of 40 hours.
 This resulted in a gain of efficiency but also precision, provided by a regulator whose balance beats at a frequency of 28,800 alternations per hour.
-Stacking a total of 31 rubies including 2 located at the ends of the axis of the barrel, this technical design effectively reduced the friction generally observed at this element following the mechanical movements.Also, Yema was acquired by the French watchmaker group Montres Ambre, which was based in Morteau.
+Stacking a total of 31 rubies including 2 located at the ends of the axis of the barrel, this technical design effectively reduced the friction generally observed at this element following the mechanical movements.

 2017 - Proxima Mission

-The mission which the 10th French astronaut went into the space was called Proxima, in tribute to the nearest star from the sun, which continues the French tradition of naming the missions after a star or a constellation.
-In 2017, Yema and CNES (the French Space Agency) worked together to create a new model in honour of this space mission, the Yema Spacegraf.
+In 2017, Yema partnered with CNES (the National Centre for Space Studies) to create a new model of watch, the Yema Spacegraf.
+This model was to honor of the Proxima mission, which sent the 10th French astronaut to space.

+Ownership

+Over the course of its history, Yema changed several owners.
+In the 1980s, it was owned by Matra, which sold it to Hattori-Seiko group.
+In 2004, the company was acquired by Louis-Eric Beckensteiner, its executive manager.
+In 2009, it was acquired by its current owner, Montres Ambre, a family-owned French watchmaking and jewelry company.